 Despite dire warnings (You’ll sink!
 You’ll be crushed by the crowds!
 You’ll catch a nasty disease!), we’d survived half a dozen Indonesian ferries.

 The trip to Timor was to be our last.
-The journey was to take 18 hours.
+The journey was slated for a mere 18 hours.
 Wanting to stake out a good spot on deck, we arrived at the harbor 3 hours in advance.

 Pedaling up the port at Laruntuka, it became clear that a mere 3 hours lead time relegated us to the status of late-comers.
 The place was buzzing with activity.

 We fought our away aboard into the sea of humanity.
 Passengers were squeezed up next to each other wrestling for space.
 More and more determined travelers pushed their way onto the ship.
 Families were camped out atop mountains of luggage and young men crammed into truck beds.
 Babies howled, music blared and the male population puffed away on their clove cigarettes.

 As soon as the crew invited us up to their quarters!
 (I know, I know… it’s not fair, but Indonesians offer the most extraordinary hospitality to foreign visitors and who are we to turn it down?)

 Ah, the simple luxury of space to stretch your legs.
 The lavishness of a steady supply of oxygen.
 The sheer extravagance of silence.
 Amazing how little it takes to bask in contentedness when the alternative is truly appalling conditions.